- Article -

 How Does Cargo Insurance Differ from Freight Insurance?

 Freight Insurance (also known as carrier liability) frequently varies from one carrier to the next, and is based on packaging, freight class, commodity type and other specific conditions.
 Under the Carmack Amendment, carriers have a legal financial responsibility to their customers when goods are damaged or lost, but only in particular circumstances, and only up to a certain amount.

-For Less-than-Truckload (LTL) shipments, limited liability coverage imparted through the carrier usually has the following limits: A payout ranging from only $0.10 to $25.00 per pound (with a customary payout of $0.50 per pound).
+For Less-than-Truckload (LTL) shipments, limited liability coverage imparted through carrier limited liability coverage often leaves shippers only receiving between $0.10 and $2 per pound.
 On top of this, the carrier is financially responsible for loss or damage ONLY when it's proven to be attributable to carrier negligence.
 In fact, more than half of carrier liability claims are denied completely.
 Because of this, damage or loss due to many unforeseen events may not be covered at all, leaving the shipper with a potentially serious financial loss.

 On top of many other restrictions, the carrier’s limited liability only covers goods when they are in the care of the carrier.
 Whereas with full value cargo insurance, the goods are covered door-to-door, meaning that they are fully covered until safe delivery, even after leaving the carrier’s custody.
 It’s not uncommon for LTL shipments to have multiple stops, especially in long hauls, increasing the possibility for freight damage.

 See the image below for a quick look at the differences between freight insurance (carrier's limited liability) and full value cargo insurance:

 What are the Most Common Types of Claims?